mahmoud-farag/kalbonyan_elmarsos/Udemy/03.React-The-Complete-Guide(inclHooks,ReactRouter,Redux)/README.md

 ### ✅Section 11: Practice Project: Building a Food Order App

-### ❌Section 12: A Look Behind The Scenes Of React & Optimization Techniques
+### ✅Section 12: A Look Behind The Scenes Of React & Optimization Techniques

-### ❌Section 13: An Alternative Way Of Building Components: Class-based Components
+### ✅Section 13: An Alternative Way Of Building Components: Class-based Components

 ### ❌Section 14: Sending Http Requests (e.g. Connecting to a Database)